Chippiparai

 Breed Type - Family/guard:

-Chippiparais can make for great family pets if properly socialized, they are great with children but are reserved around strangers and may require consistent training due to their independent tendencies.
+Chippiparais can make for great family pets if properly socialised.
+They are great with children but are reserved around strangers and may require consistent training due to their independent tendencies.

 They also make for good guard dogs due to their loyalty and protective instincts.
 They are a highly intelligent and biddable breed which is why in some parts of the country, they’re kept as police dogs.